 I cooked garlic in olive oil for a minute or so, then added the broccoli rabe (chopped up with all but the bottom inch of the stems) and cooked them over medium heat stirring constantly for about two minutes.
 Then I added four tablespoons of vegetable broth (chicken broth would work too) and a quarter can of white beans, covered and continued to cook about 8 minutes.
 Finally, I sprinkled a dash of salt and threw the mixture over some penne for a simple meal.
 It was delicious!

 I'm more confused about what to do with the radishes and turnips and their respective greens.
-I found this one recipe for a green salad roll with radishes, but I would love to hear your ideas.
+I found this one recipe for a green salad roll with radishes.